 *Subject to change

-This semester we are offering ENGL 115 Library Skills for Research, as two separate sections, on separate dates from the other online courses.
-This course is only one credit and runs for eight weeks instead of fifteen.
-The first session runs Jan.
-21 – March 14, 2014 and the second session runs March 17 – May 9, 2014.
+This semester we are offering ENGL 115 Library Skills for Research and ENGL 117 Mastering Essentials of Grammar & Punctuation on separate dates from the other online courses.
+These courses are only one credit and run for eight weeks instead of fifteen (Early Sprint: Aug.
+27 - Oct.
+19, 2018; Sprint: Oct.
+22 - Dec.
+14, 2018).

 Registration materials also are available through your guidance office, or you may request them by calling (518) 629-8164.
 The completed registration form must be signed by a school official.